tsirbunen/maze/README.md

 ## RUNNING THE TESTS

-Please note that running the tests takes some time (as we wait for the events to be dispatched properly)!
+- Please note that running the tests takes some time (as we wait for the events to be dispatched properly)!
-Files containing tests have been placed into the same folder with the code that they test.
+- Files containing tests have been placed near the code that they test.
-To run all tests, open a separate Terminal (macOS) at root level and run `python3 -m pytest`
+- To run all tests, open a separate Terminal (macOS) at root level and run `python3 -m pytest`
   (If you wish to see the print logs, add -s to the command).
-To run a single test file, run (change the folder and file names as necessary) `python3 -m pytest src/maze_parameters/parameters_test.py` To get test coverage data, run
+- To run a single test file, run (change the folder and file names as necessary) `python3 -m pytest src/maze_parameters/parameters_test.py`
+- To get test coverage data, run
   `coverage run -m pytest`
   and then print the test coverage data to console with
+- Currently there are no tests for the GUI graphics (only the console and algorithms are tested).

 ```
 coverage report -m